pnp/List-Formatting/column-samples/generic-project-management/README.md

 -------|----|--------
 1.0|November 10, 2017|Initial release
 1.1|March 22, 2018|Bug fixes and style adjustments
+1.2|August 20, 2018|Updated to use Excel-style expressions and theme color classes

 ## Disclaimer
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**